klamma/ar-for-eu-book/_pages/chapters/modeling.md

 #### Retopology

 The presented modelling techniques of digital sculpting, 3D scanning and photogrammetry typically result in a high-density triangle mesh.
-The problem with this mesh is that it is irregular and often bears unnecessary complexity.
+The problem with this mesh is that it is irregular and often bears unnecessary complexity {% cite Simonds2013Blender %}.
-For instance, a 3D scanned table consists of many small triangles but its table top could be simplified to one planar shape which only consists of two triangles.
+For instance, a 3D scanned table consists of many small triangles but its table top could be simplified to one cuboid shape which only consists of two triangles per side.
 Additionally, it is not possible to animate the high-complexity 3D meshes since any movement results in condensed geometry and stretched surfaces.
 In real-time rendering, the amount of polygons also has an impact on the runtime of the rendering pipeline.
 This means that high-density meshes will take longer to render and therefore the framerate will be lower.